 And Other Stories Book Club: Hanne Ørstavik

-Join Norwegian author Hanne Ørstavik for a special And Other Stories Book Club, as she celebrates the release of her new novel, Stay with Me.
+Join author Hanne Ørstavik for a special And Other Stories Book Club marking the release of her new novel, Stay with Me, with Catherine Taylor.

 Hanne Ørstavik first brought chills to her readers with her international bestseller Love, published in an English translation by And Other Stories in 2019, in which a disaffected and lonely young mother and her bewildered nine-year-old son Jon cross each other’s paths one long winter night.